Disclosure

 What Is a VPN Client?

 A VPN client, also called a VPN app, is a software you install on your device, which you use to access the VPN service.
-A VPN client allows you to interact with the VPN — like connecting to VPN servers or changing VPN settings.
+It lets you interact with the VPN, like connecting to VPN servers or changing settings.
 The VPN client also encrypts your connection when you connect to a VPN server.

-VPN clients provided by commercial VPNs are generally very intuitive and easy to use.
+VPN clients from commercial VPNs are easy to use.
 Here’s a screenshot of NordVPN’s app for reference:

 What Is a VPN Server?

-A VPN server is a type of server that hosts VPN software – it delivers the VPN service.
-A VPN server is responsible for decrypting the secured data received from the VPN app on your device and forwarding it to the web.
-The server also encrypts the data received from the web before sending it to the VPN app.
+A VPN server is a server that hosts VPN software – it delivers the VPN service.
+It decrypts the data from your VPN app and sends it to the web.
+Then, it encrypts web data before sending it back to your app.

 VPN providers can have both physical and virtual servers: